guicho271828/trivia/README.md

 ### Or Pattern

 An or pattern matches a value that is matched with one of PATTERNs.
-There is a restriction that every PATTERN of PATTERNs must have same set of variables.
+There is a restriction that every pattern of PATTERNs must have same set of variables.

 Examples: